larsvers/worldbank-data-interface/README.md

 and most importantly:

-* The categories (= countries) themselves can be clustered into a super-category to allow comparison.
+* The categories (= countries) can be clustered into a super-category to allow high level comparison.

 In the case of the original interface this super-category was the *broadcasting type* (on-demnad vs. traditional television).
 For the worldbank data I could use the [*Human Development Index*](https://en.wikipedia.org/wiki/Human_Development_Index).
 The Human Development Index (or HDI) is colloquially well-known as we tend to refer to *highly developed* countries or countries with a *low development*.
 In fact the HDI establishes a grouping with 4 ordinal categories of development: